Head Hunter, King Cobra raids: Seven in court, methamphetamine, firearms, $100k seized in drug busts

 "Our message to those involved is clear – we have zero tolerance for any violence, gang and drug activities," said Holmes.

-"Methamphetamine devastates many vulnerable communities while organised criminal groups continue to profit off this type of offending."
+"Methamphetamine devastates many vulnerable communities while organised criminal groups continue to profit off this type of offending.

-"Police is committed to targeting and dismantling the operations of those who seek to profit from this harm, and we are confident this operation will result in a major disruption to the supply of methamphetamine in these regions."
+Holmes said police were confident the operation would majorly disrupt the supply of meth.

-The latest raids identified and dismantled a large commercial Clan Lab capable of producing multiple kilograms of methamphetamine per cook operating out of the Far North.
+The raids dismantled a large commercial clan lab capable of producing kilograms of methamphetamine per cook operating out of the Far North.

-"The combination of drugs and firearms is always a potentially lethal recipe for harm and continues to be of grave concern for Police and the communities it serves.
+"The combination of drugs and firearms is always a potentially lethal recipe for harm and continues to be of grave concern for Police and communities.

 "Police cannot rule out further arrests as the investigation is ongoing."